-The cargo notification that is not specified in the Dangerous Goods Guide in force and is planned to be handled at the facility is submitted to the relevant Port Authority through the completion of the form below.
-The coastal facility is obliged to show that the equipments that should be available in the facility according to the code to which such cargo is subject and to the attached safety data sheet are available, that all necessary measures such as first aid, fire, safety, etc. have been taken, and that necessary updates have been made in the Dangerous Goods Handling Guide and other procedures.
+Notification of cargo that is not specified in the current Dangerous Cargo Guide of the facility and is planned to be handled at the facility is made to the relevant Port Authority by filling out the form below.
+The coastal facility indicates that there are equipment that must be present in the facility according to the code that the cargo in question is subject to and the attached safety data sheet, and that the first aid, fire, safety, etc. that must be taken are available.
+It must show that all necessary measures have been implemented and the necessary updates have been made in the Hazardous Cargo Handling Guide and other procedures.

-Proper shipment name
+Proper shi pment name

 If any, the groups in the UN Number

 and Class ID/Characteristic table

-Load Dangerous Liquid Bulk Good ds (Petroleum and Petroleum Derivatives-
+Load Dangerous Liquid Bulk Good ls (Petroleum and Petroleum Derivatives-

 type MARPOL Annex-1)

-and Dangerous Liquid Bulk Goods (Chemical and Similar-IBC Code)
+and Dangerous Liquid Bulk Good s (Chemical and Similar-IBC Code)

-subjected Dangerous Liquid Bulk Goods (Liquefied Gas-IGC Code)
+subjected Dangerous Liquid Bulk Good s (Liquefied Gas-IGC Code)

 code

 Packaged Dangerous Goods (IMDG Code)

-Dangerous Solid Bulk Goods s (IMSBC Code)
+Dangerous Solid Bulk Goods (IMSBC Code)